Updated on July 5, 2026

 How long does OnTrac take to deliver?

-Within OnTrac's regional service area, ground parcels commonly arrive in one to three business days, and up to about five days for longer lanes.
-Next-day and same-day options exist for eligible addresses near a serving facility.
+Within OnTrac's regional service area, ground parcels commonly arrive same day to two or three business days, and up to about five days for longer lanes or DirectPost.
+Next-day, same-day, and Sunrise morning options exist for eligible addresses near a serving facility.
 Cross-region shipments take longer because they pass through more than one sortation center.

 Is OnTrac the same as LaserShip?